joshiyukta16/Binding_And_Beyond_Docking_Molecular_study_on_EGFR_mutations_in_lung_cancer-/README.md

 ## Binding & Beyond: Molecular Docking of Gefitinib with EGFR

 ## 🧬 Project Overview
-This project focuses on studying the interaction between Epidermal Growth Factor Receptor (EGFR) and the anticancer drug Gefitinib using molecular docking.
+This project focuses on studying the interaction between Epidermal Growth Factor Receptor (EGFR) and the anticancer drug Gefitinib using computational approaches, including molecular descriptor analysis and molecular docking.

 EGFR plays a critical role in non-small cell lung cancer (NSCLC).
-Mutations in EGFR alter drug binding efficiency, making it essential to study ligand-receptor interactions computationally.
+Mutations in EGFR can alter drug-binding behavior and influence therapeutic response, making it important to study ligand–receptor interactions computationally.

+Gefitinib was analyzed using RDKit to evaluate its molecular descriptors and drug-like properties based on Lipinski's Rule of Five.
+Molecular docking was performed using PyRx (AutoDock Vina) to predict binding affinity between Gefitinib and EGFR structures.

-Molecular docking was performed using PyRx, and visualization was carried out using PyMOL and Chimera.
+Protein–ligand interactions were analyzed and visualized using PyMOL and UCSF Chimera.

 ---